 4. Eavesdropping on network printer traffic

 A person on a network, can hack into a network-connected printer fairly easily, especially if it's an older model lacking more advanced security features, or if it isn't password-protected.
+Once they have access to your network they can start becoming a more serious breach.

 2. Use the printer to transmit faxes